visiblevc/ember-has-scrolled-modifier/README.md

 `has-scrolled` modifier accepts two positional arguments:

 - `direction`: tracks scroll direction.
-Possible values are 'vertical', 'horizontal'
+Possible values are 'vertical', 'horizontal'.
 - `callback`: will be called when scroll event happened.
-A string argument will be passed which indicates how far the element was scrolled in the specified direction.
-Possible values are:

-  - `start`
-  - `middle`
-  - `end`
-  - `none` (when element isn't scrollable)
+An object will be passed as an argument with two boolean values:

+  - `hasScrolled`: is `true` if the element was scrolled, is `false` otherwise.
+  - `hasRemainingScroll`: is `true` if the element has some scroll left, is `false` otherwise.

+Both values are `false` when the element has no scroll.

 Contributing